robot-perception-group/AirPose/README.md

 `SMPLX` code in this repo is a modified version of the official SMLX [implementation](https://github.com/vchoutas/smplx).
 Download the SMPLX model weights from [here](https://smpl.is.tue.mpg.de/) and put them in `copenet/data/smplx/models/smplx`.

+Now, you may want to create a virtual environment.

 Install the necessary requirements with `pip install -r requirements.txt`

 ## Synthetic data training